Aman9723/github-equality/README.md

 2. Then it finds the difference between the two data sets.
 If a user is only present in one of the data set then it will take action on that.
 3. Finally it is ready with the differences.
 4. Now, it uses puppeteer for chrome automation and will visit the profiles of all user via signing into your account and will take reverse action on it (follow/unfollow).
 5. It is slow because it highly depends on the gui but fast enough than the human.
-Will not work if your two factor authentication is on.
+6. If github asks for email verification or if your 2FA is on then you can add a timeout duration.
+You can enter verification code manually during this timeout and the rest of the process will continue.
-6. You can play around with the code to make something cooler or deploy it for working 24x7.
+7. You can play around with the code to make something cooler or deploy it for working 24x7.

 ## Getting Started